cambridge-collection/cudl-data-processing-xslt/README.md

 ### Tests

+The test suite checks that:

+- each JSON file is syntactically valid
-To test that all links to transcripts resolve to an existing html page transcription and that all html page transcriptions are pointed to by links in the json use:
+- links to transcripts within the JSON resolve to an existing html file
+- each html file is pointed to by links within the JSON

+Run the tests locally using:

     ant -noclasspath -buildfile bin/test.xml

-This command will initiate a full build of both the transcripts and json.
-If you have already built the transcripts and json and wish to run the tests, use:
+This command initiates a full build of the transcripts and json before running the tests.
+If you have already built the transcripts and json and wish only to run the tests, use:

-    ant -noclasspath -buildfile bin/build.xml "json"
+    ant -noclasspath -buildfile bin/build.xml "tests-only"

 The results of the test are written to ./test.log

-**NB:** The test will currently crash in the presence of a syntactically invalid json file.
-This will be rectified shortly.